What is the Reverse Diet?

 Your damage is so severe that you must eat around 1,200 calories per day just to maintain your own weight.

-We can peg the metabolism in this hypothetical person around 1,200 calories burned per day.
+We can peg the metabolism in this hypothetical person at around 1,200 calories burned per day.

 They start by increasing their calorie consumption to 1,400 calories each day.